ashutoshmjain/gita/src/how.md

 ----

 This publication aspires to dip into `Gita` wisdom - the original `smriti` - from its history to its timelessness.
+It is a "clean internet" publication.

 `Arjun uvaach` means  `Arjuna` said ...